hanabi/hanabi.github.io/Reference.md

   - Cathy knows that since a number 2 clue cause Bob to blind-play his *Second Finesse Position*, this must be an *Ejection*.
 The only type of *Ejection* that matches this kind of clue is a *Rank Choice Ejection*, so Cathy knows that her 2 must be playable and that her 2 must be exactly the red 2.
 Cathy plays the red 2.
 - More examples of a *Rank Choice Ejection* can be found [here](examples/Rank_Choice_Ejection.md).

+### Self Color Ejection

+- Players can perform a *Self Color Double Bluff* by "filling in" a card that is two-or-more-away-from-playable.
+But what if the next player can see that it cannot be a *Double Bluff*?
+- In this situation, they intend for an *Ejection* on the very next player.
+- For example, in a 4-player game:
+  - All the 1's are played on the stacks.
+  - Bob has a green 4 that was previously clued in his hand with rank.
+  - Alice gives a green clue to Bob touching the green 4.
+Normally, it communicates a *Finesse* on the green 4.
+  - However, Bob doesn't see green 2 and green 3 in someone else's hands.
+He knows that it is a signal as a *Self Color Bluff*.
+But since green 4 is two-away-from-playable, it must be a *Self Color Double Bluff*.
+  - Bob can see that Cathy doesn't have a playable or a one-away card on her *Finesse Position*.
+If he blind-plays his slot 1, Cathy will go on to misplay her slot 1.
+  - Thus, in order to prevent Cathy from bombing slot 1, it must be an *Ejection* on Bob as a *Self Color Ejection*.
+  - Bob blind-plays his *Second Finesse Position*.
+It is a red 2 and it successfully plays.
+  - Cathy finds that this is odd as normally a two-away card being clued promises at least 2 cards to play.
+  - However, because Bob did not play slot 1, that means her slot 1 is not playable and this is just a *Self Color Ejection*.
+  - Cathy does nothing as no other cards are promised.

 <br />

 ## Level 19 - Rarely Used Strategies - Discharges